 The citadel shows yet another side of Liege that isn't reflected nor in its rail station or its city center: its medieval past.

 The Citadelle de Liège is located 110 meters above the valley of the Meuse and its origins go back to 1255.
-Its massive walls made the citadel a coveted target for foreign powers.
+Its massive walls made the fortress a coveted target for foreign powers.
 That's how it ended up being seriously damaged during Liège's tumultuous past.
 Destroyed by the French and rebuilt by the Dutch, the citadel continued in use as a barracks post.
-Nowadays only the southern wall remain where bunkers of the 20th-century can still be visited.
+Nowadays only the southern walls remain which were used as a prison during WW2.
+There's also an impressive cemetery honoring the victims of the Nazi regime.

 The views on Liège will be the best that you can find.

-One of Liège's most eye-catching sights, the Montagne de Bueren, a 374-step staircase was supposed to connect the citadel with the town by shortening the way that soldiers had to made in order to get into Liège's city center.
+One of Liège's most eye-catching sights, the Montagne de Bueren, a 374-step staircase was supposed to connect the new neighborhoods behind the citadel with the old town's city center.
+And obviously to shorten the way to the soldiers.

 I particularly enjoyed strolling through its narrow streets.
 Every now and then a hidden corner opens up which gives you furtive glances at lush green patios and private gardens.